UPDESH: Synthesizing Grounded Instruction Tuning Data for 13 Indic Languages: Conclusion

 \section{Conclusion}

 In this work, we examined synthetic data as a potential remedy for the scarcity of multilingual and multicultural resources.
 Through a comprehensive framework and systematic experiments across Indian languages, we identified effective strategies for data generation, quality assessment, and downstream evaluation, beyond English-centric norms.
 We built $\dsetname$, a 9.5M 13-language IFT dataset using a culturally grounded, bottom-up pipeline.
-Our comprehensive evaluation spanning data generation, quality assessment (human and LLM-as-judge), and downstream tasks, revealed that synthetic data can potentially bridge resource gaps.
-However, no single recipe dominates across tasks and models, motivating approaches tailored to diverse linguistic and cultural contexts.
-We will release the $\dsetname$ dataset, evaluation protocols, and detailed analyses to enable transparent, reproducible progress.
+Our comprehensive evaluation spanning data generation, quality assessment (human, LLM-as-judge), and downstream tasks, revealed that synthetic data can potentially bridge resource gaps.
+Results show \dsetname dominates across tasks and models, for both NLU and NLG settings.
+We will release the $\dsetname$ dataset, evaluation protocols, and detailed analyses to enable future research.